On Bayes Risk Lower Bounds: Bayes Risk Lower Bounds for Zero-one Valued Loss Functions and Their Applications

 \item Total variation distance:

 \item Hellinger distance:

 provided $h^2 \leq 2 R_0$.
 Here $ h^2=\int_{\Theta} \int_{\Theta} H^2(P_{\theta}\| P_{\theta'}) w(\mathrm{d} \theta)w(\mathrm{d} \theta'). $ \end{enumerate} \end{corollary}

-The inequalities in Corollary \ref{cor:lb_01_f} can be proved from Theorem \ref{man}; these proofs are provided in Section \ref{colr} of the appendix.
+See Appendix \ref{colr} for the proof of the corollary.
 The special case of Corollary \ref{cor:lb_01_f} for $\Theta = \ac = \{1, \dots, N\}$, $L(\theta, a) = \mathbbm{I}\{\theta \neq a\}$ and $w$ being the uniform prior has been discovered previously in \cite{Aditya:fdiv}.
+It is clear from Corollary~\ref{cor:lb_01_f} that the choice of $f$-divergence will affect the tightness of the lower bound for $R$.
+In Appendix \ref{sec:compare}, we provide a qualitative comparison of the lower bounds~\eqref{gf}, \eqref{eq:chi} and \eqref{eq:hellinger_3}.
+In particular, we show that in the discrete setting with $\Theta = \ac = \{1, \dots, N\}$, the lower bounds induced by the KL divergence and the chi-squared divergence are much stronger than the bounds given by the Hellinger distance.
+Therefore, in most applications in this paper, we shall only use the bounds involving the KL divergence and the chi-squared divergence.

 Corollary \ref{cor:lb_01_f} can be used to recover classical inequalities of Le Cam (for two point hypotheses) and Assouad (Theorem 2.12 in \cite{Tsybakov:nonpara} with both total variation distance and Hellinger distance) and Theorem 2.15 in \cite{Tsybakov:nonpara} that involves fuzzy hypotheses.
-The details are presented in Section \ref{sec:supp_LeCam} of the appendix.
+The details are presented in Appendix \ref{sec:supp_LeCam}.